macio070/TypingGame/README.md

 - add a reroll button
 - add a session:
     + time elapsed
+        + time elapsed for each word
     + answers given
     + total answers
+    + difficulty
     + propably best to store in a DB
 - change destination folder to /game/
 - add a index.php in root folder for settings and game(session) start
 - add a form submit in root folder with get parameter to switch between game modes
     + example: https://localhost/TypingGame/game/index.php?game_mode=image
     + example: https://localhost/TypingGame/game/index.php?game_mode=audio
+- difficulty
+    + different difficulties have different amount of words
+    + set amount of time for words
+    + if set time has elapsed count "+" seconds